Counseling Office

 Mr. Contreras enjoys the outdoors and spending time with his wife.
 He enjoys playing sports and attending sporting events.
 He is a die-hard USC football fan.
 Fight on!

-Last Names: Pi - Sik
+Last Names: Ng - Sa

 Mrs. Tara Hopkins, School Counselor